info442-sp19-undefined/hw3/README.md

     - Books (COMPLETE)
     - Food (COMPLETE)
     - Animals (COMPLETE)
     - Random: If the Organizer selects the random button then, their set number of randomly selected questions will be determined from the above categories.
+(COMPLETE)
     - Customize: The Organizer can create their own questions.
 After clicking on the customize option, the organizer will be directed to a screen with a card deck.
 Each card deck will have an input box for the organizer to type in their question.
 There is no limitation on what the organizer can type in as the question.
 The organizer will have the option of adding 5 questions (the default).
 To add more custom questions, the organizer will need to press the button that will direct them to the room settings and change the number of questions to appear in a single game.
 Once they have selected their desired number of questions, they will be able to press a button to return to the card deck and input more/less questions.
 Once they have added a question and corresponding multiple choice answers to the number of questions they have set in the room settings they will be prompted to a waiting room.
 (COMPLETE)
 - After the organizer has chosen a category, they will have the option to click on a button that will create a room.
 This will lead them to a waiting room where the organizer will be able to oversee how many people has joined the room and determine whether to begin the game by selecting a button to start the game.
 (COMPLETE)
 - There must be at least two people including organizer in the room to start the game.
 If the Organizer presses the button to start the game without having at least two people then, an error message will show and prompt the Organizer to begin when they have enough people.
 (COMPLETE)